 This workshop introduces beginners to the creative and technical possibilities of digital photography through hand-on demonstrations, and instructor led photo practice.
 Take control of your camera and start taking better photos.
 It's perfect for someone who is new to digital photography or would like a refresher but may not be able to commit to one of our full six week courses.

 Topics include camera operation, exposure controls, shutter, aperture, ISO, white balance, focusing modes, and composition techniques.
 All students will know how to shoot in full manual mode by the end of the workshop.

 High School Students Welcome

-A digital single lens reflex camera (DSLR) or mirrorless camera with interchangeable lenses and manual settings (such as a Sony Alpha or Panasonic Lumix) is required.
+A digital single lens reflex camera (DSLR) or mirrorless camera with interchangeable lenses and manual settings is required.

-Please bring your fully charged camera, the instruction manual, and a notebook with you.
+Please bring your fully charged camera, the instruction manual, and a pen with you.

 This class is given in cooperation with the Clarkstown Community Learning Center.
 Their policy is that no refunds are given after the start of the first class.
 No refunds are given once a class has begun.
 If you decide to cancel your registration prior to the first class, a full refund will be given minus any fees collected by the Clarkstown Community Learning Center and any administrative fees.

 Questions?
 Feel free to contact us before you register.

 Leading up to the workshop you will receive several email communications from us.
 In order to ensure they get delivered properly and do not get filtered or blocked we suggest adding the following emails to your safe sender list or address book, firstname.lastname@example.org and email@example.com